brimdata/zed/docs/lake/README.md

 zed lake load -i zst sample5.zst
 ```

-By default, the data is committed into the `main` branch of the pool.
 An alternative branch may be specified using the `@` separator,
 i.e., `<pool>@<branch>`.
 Supposing there was a branch called `updates`,
 data can be committed into this branch as follows: